sophof/blaise/cran-comments.md

 ## Test environments
 * local Windows 10, R 3.5.0
+* local Ubuntu 18.10 R 3.5.1
 * win-builder (devel)

 ## R CMD check results
-There were no ERRORso or WARNINGs.
+There were no ERRORs or WARNINGs.

 There was 1 1 NOTE:
 * checking CRAN incoming feasibility ...
 NOTE